Business aircraft: Piston

 With the growth of general aviation in the 1930s companies started to purchase single and twin-engined aircraft for business use.

 A need to move goods and equipment made use of different general aviation aircraft and surplus military transports.
-In 1963 in the United Kingdom the Maidenhead Organ Studios purchased a twin-engined Beagle B.206 to allow them to delivery electronic organs.
+In 1963 in the United Kingdom the Maidenhead Organ Studios purchased a twin-engined Beagle B.206 to allow them to deliver electronic organs.

 Turboprop

 For the first half of 2018, while business jets deliveries were relatively flat, new turboprops were up 10%, pressurized ones were up 12%, and King Airs were up 30%.

 Charter membership Wheels Up, operated by Gama Aviation, saw its flight hours surge by % and expanded its fleet from 99 to 117 with most of the new aircraft being examples of the Beechcraft King Air 350i.

 From a fleet of 63 King Airs in 2017, Wheels Up is aiming for a fleet of 1,000 serving 75,000 members in North America and Europe by 2030.

 The first single-engine business turboprop was the 300 kn, 700 hp Socata TBM first delivered in August 1990, followed by the 1200 hp Pilatus PC-12 certificated in March 1994 with a larger cabin than a King Air 200.

 Piper was next with the cheaper, 500 hp Piper Meridian M500 debuted in September 2000, then the 600 hp M600, and the Epic E1000, faster than the TBM, and the Cessna Denali, competing with the PC-12, should follow soon.

 By May 2019, more than 3,000 single turboprops had been delivered: over 780 TBMs, over 1,600 PC-12s and over 700 turboprop Meridians.